Online Privacy Statement

 - Researching and collecting information on assessing academic achievement

 - Evaluating the public accountability of boards and collecting information on strategies for improving that accountability

 - Reporting to the public and to the Minister on the results of tests and generally on the quality and effectiveness of elementary- and secondary-school education and on the public accountability of boards

-- Making recommendations, in its reports to the public and to the Minister, on any matter related to the quality or effectiveness of elementary- and secondary-school education or to the public accountability of boards
+- Making recommendations, in its reports to the public and to the Minister, on any matter related to the quality or effectiveness of elementary- and secondary-school education or to the public accountability of boards.

 - develops and administers large-scale assessments and questionnaires;

-- provides information to the Minister of Education as required under the Education Act and the EQAO Act;
+- provides information to the Minister of Education as required under the Education Act and the EQAO Act; and

 EQAO collects information under the authority of the EQAO Act, clause 4(1)(b) and subsection 9(6), and the Education Act, section 266.3.
 This collection complies with the Freedom of Information and Protection of Privacy Act.
 EQAO takes all necessary precautions to safeguard personal information.
 EQAO also collects test process data (e.g., click-stream data) for the purposes of research and informing improvements in EQAO assessments.

 When evaluating student responses to assessments, EQAO will disclose to the principal of the student’s school any content that it considers to be offensive, along with the student’s name; EQAO will not score the offensive content.

 For public reporting of student achievement results, EQAO uses depersonalized and aggregated information.
 EQAO does not disclose information to the public about test results if the number of students involved is so small (fewer than 10) that an individual might be identifiable, even though individual results do not include student names.
 EQAO uses depersonalized student responses as examples for the scoring of assessments and for public resources and reports.